-51. Advance Payment 51.1 The Employer shall make advance payment to the Contractor of the quantities stated in the PCC by the date stated in the PCC , against provision by the Contractor of an Unconditional Bank Guarantee in a form and by a bank acceptable to the Employer in quantities and currencies equal to the advance payment.
+51. Advance Payment 51.1 The Employer shall make advance payment to the Contractor of the quantities stated in the PCC by the date stated in the PCC, against provision by the Contractor of an Unconditional Bank Guarantee in a form and by a bank acceptable to the Employer in quantities and currencies equal to the advance payment.
 The Guarantee shall remain effective until the advance payment has been repaid, but the amount of the Guarantee shall be progressively reduced by the quantities repaid by the Contractor.
 Interest shall not be charged on the advance payment.
-51.2 The Contractor is to use the advance payment only to pay for Equipment, Plant, Materials, and mobilization expenses required specifically for execution of the Contract.
+8 51.2 The Contractor is to use the advance payment only to pay for Equipment, Plant, Materials, and mobilization expenses required specifically for execution of the Contract.
 The Contractor shall demonstrate that advance payment has been used in this way by supplying copies of invoices or other documents to the Project Manager.
-51.3 The advance payment shall be repaid by deducting proportionate quantities from payments otherwise due to the Contractor, following the schedule of completed percentages of the Works on a payment basis.
-No account shall be taken of the advance payment or its repayment in assessing valuations of work done, Variations, price adjustments, Compensation Events, Bonuses, or Liquidated Damages 52.
-Securities 52.1 The Performance Security shall be provided to the Employer no later than the date specified in the Letter of Acceptance and shall be issued in an amount specified in the PCC , by a bank or surety acceptable to the Employer, and denominated in the types and proportions of the currencies in which the Contract Price is payable.
-The Performance Security shall be valid until a date 28 days later than the date of issue of the Certificate of Completion in the case of a Bank Guarantee, and until one year later case of a Performance Bond.
+51.3 The advance payment shall be repaid by deducting proportionate quantities from payments otherwise due to

+- proportionate quantities from payments otherwise due to the Contractor, following the schedule of completed percentages of the Works on a payment basis.
+No account shall be taken of the advance payment or its repayment in assessing valuations of work done, Variations, price adjustments, Compensation Events, Bonuses, or Liquidated Damages - 52.
+Securities 52.1 The Performance Security shall be provided to the Employer no later than the date specified in the Letter of Acceptance and shall be issued in an amount specified in the PCC, by a bank or surety acceptable to the Employer, and denominated in the types and proportions of the currencies in which the Contract Price is payable.
+The Performance Security shall be valid until a date 28 days later than the date of issue of the Certificate of Completion in the case of a Bank Guarantee, and until one year later than the date of issue of the Completion Certificate in the case of a Performance Bond.

-53. Daywork 53.1 If applicable, the Daywork rates in the Contractor's Bid shall be used for small additional quantities of work only when the Project Manager has given written instructions in advance for additional work to be paid for in that way.
-53.2 All work to be paid for as Daywork shall be recorded by the than the date of issue of the Completion Certificate in the
+53. Daywork53.1 If applicable, the Daywork rates in the Contractor's Bid shall be used for small additional quantities of work only when the Project Manager has given written instructions in advance for additional work to be paid for in that way.